amorphine/omnipay-gpwebpay/README.md

 ]);

 // you may also set form parameters via setters
-// see \Omnipay\GpWebpay\Message\GpWebpayHttpPurchaseRequestParameters to get available parameters
+// see \Omnipay\Gpwebpay\Message\GpWebpayHttpPurchaseRequestParameters to get available parameters
 $purchaseRequest->setDepositFlag('1');

 // validate form data, create signature